-When I became pregnant with my first child I assumed I would not get morning sickness.
+When I became pregnant with my first child I assumed I would not get morning sickness and would avoid any early signs of pregnancy.
 I think deep down I thought that if I acknowledged morning sickness as an option, I would therefore bring it upon myself and get sick.
 Ha!
 That was a classic first trimester mistake!

 (If you have come looking for morning sickness remedies, you’ve come to the right place.
 Not only have I written an eBook called Morning Sickness Remedies, I also have many articles all about morning sickness remedies.
 For all the information you need in one place, hop on over to Amazon to get your copy of Morning Sickness Remedies.)

 Much to my dismay, around five weeks into the pregnancy (three weeks after conception) I started feeling like my blood sugar was really low and that if I didn’t eat something to make it get higher, I would become sick.
 However after eating food, I unfortunately still felt sick.

 Ugh, that was my first encounter with “morning sickness”.

 When Does Morning Sickness End?

 I felt nasty for a long time in my pregnancy.
 I looked forward to the magical second trimester when at 13 weeks I would stop feeling sick.
 Yeah, that never happened.
 I felt yucky until 17 weeks – WAY longer than I expected.